ChristinWhite/iosWorkflows/project-news.md

 Just pushed a *huge* update.

+Please let me know if you run into any trouble with the changes.

 Here are a few highlights:

 - New workflows and improvements throughout the project.
 Check out the [Pinbook](pinbook.md) workflows in particular.